Sole proprietor reviewing short-term business loan options on a laptop at a small business desk

 Quick Answer

-As of July 2025, sole proprietors can qualify for short-term business loans ranging from $5,000 to $250,000, typically requiring a minimum credit score of 600, at least six months in business, and documented personal income.
+Sole proprietors can qualify for short-term business loans ranging from $5,000 to $250,000, typically requiring a minimum credit score of 600, at least six months in business, and documented personal income.
 Most approvals arrive within 24–72 hours through online lenders, though rates run higher than traditional bank loans.

 Short-term business loans for sole proprietors work differently than standard small business financing because you, the individual, are the business.
 According to the U.S. Small Business Administration, sole proprietorships are the most common U.S. business structure — yet they face stricter scrutiny because there is no legal separation between business and personal finances.
 Lenders evaluate your personal credit history, tax returns, and bank statements together.